tiagomapmarques/js-boilerplate/STANDARDS.md

 ## Folder Structure
 All configuration files live outside of any folders, in the root of the project to avoid pathing conflicts of any kind.
-(Only acceptable exception is CircleCI version 2 config file, due to their lack of documentation on the matter).

 Any configuration that is environment- or IDE-specific is not to be included in the repository as it is the responsibility/choice of each developer.
 This